Heinrich Quincke

 Quincke’s pulse (1868)

-An alternate paling and flushing of the skin at the root of the nail while pressure is applied to the tip of the nail in aortic regurgitation.
+An alternate paling and flushing of the skin at the root of the nail while pressure is applied to the tip of the nail, classically observed in patients with aortic regurgitation.

 A large and rapidly falling pulse is seen especially in aortic insufficiency, and for this reason the capillary pulse is especially clear in this condition.